Symbolic convergence theory: Dramatizing

 Dramatizing messages involve members introducing brief examples of humor, wordplay, and figures of speech (metaphor, simile) or elaborate analogies, fables, narratives, stories, or other creative expressions.
 Dramatized messages explain events that happened elsewhere or in the past or might occur in the future within the group.
 When in a group, someone cracks a joke, describes a movie, or starts discussing plans for the weekend or vacation.
 Dramatized messages help the speaker and listener make sense of a confusing situation or clarify an uncertain future.

 Fantasy themes

 Unlike the traditional ideas of what fantasy means, Bormann uses the word to refer to "the creative and imaginative interpretation of events that fulfills a psychological or rhetorical need."
 Fantasy themes are used to construct a rhetorical vision or to dramatize messages embraced by the whole group.
 They are the means through which interpretation is accomplished through communication.
 SCT isn't concerned with finding the truth but with the reaction from the group when these fantasies are shared.
-F Most of the time, these fantasies trigger a chain reaction within the group where they will contribute more and more to the conversation or fantasy.
+Most of the time, these fantasies trigger a chain reaction within the group where they will contribute more and more to the conversation or fantasy.
 Bormann sees these fantasy themes fulfilling a psychological or rhetorical need through creative and organized interpretations of events.

 Fantasy themes are broken down into the following three forms: